DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 * To delete a step click on the three dots right to the header.
 There you find an entry for removal.
 * Saving the flow requires a name.
 Click on the text `Untitled` and enter your desired name.
 Afterwards press the save button.

+### Implement flow logic

 In the next step we have to get the internal ID of the record holding the importing user.
 We will use the `List Rows` action within dataverse for that.
 Click `New Step` and enter `dataverse` in the search field as shown below:
 <br><img src="./images/flow_new_search_action.png" /><br>

 Pick the action `List rows`.
 The screenshot below shows the added action:
 <br><img src="./images/flow_new_list_rows.png" /><br>

 Set the fields as shown in the table: